A Guide to Buying Jewellery for Children

 Customised bracelets make a great option for a gift.
 It means you can choose your design, metal and size, creating a one-of-a-kind piece specifically designed for your chosen child.

-Try to measure your child’s wrist before purchasing a children's bracelet.
+To find out the right size for a children’s bracelet, try to measure your child’s wrist before purchasing.
 Using a piece of string or ribbon is a great way to find a comfortable fit.
 Try to allow an extra 1-2cm depending on the length and style to make sure it isn’t too tight or uncomfortable.

 If you’re considering buying an expanding bangle, ensure you take into account that the hand is typically larger than the wrist.
 You want to make sure you can get the bangle over your child’s hand with ease.

-Use a piece of paper to wrap around your child’s finger to check the circumference of the ring they will require.
+To find out the ring size for your child, use a piece of paper to wrap around your child’s finger as this will help you discover the circumference of the ring they will require.
 If they are in between measurements, it’s a good idea to size up instead of down when it comes to rings.

 There are several factors to consider when buying earrings for babies and children - most importantly the child’s safety and comfort.
 Screw back earrings are often the safest choice as the earring simply screws into the precut hole.
 As they do not endlessly screw on, you don’t have to worry about putting the earring screw on too tight.
 They are also harder for a baby or toddler to remove which greatly reduces the choking hazard and risk.